-The third-party doctrine in its pre-Carpenter form says the Fourth Amendment is not implicated when: (1) you share information with a third party-for example, your bank, your phone company, Coinbase, or X Corp.-even for a limited purpose; and (2) the third party then shares the information with the government.
-Orin S. Kerr, The Case for the Third-Party Doctrine, 107 Mich.
+125 (Wynn, J., concurring).
+It says the Fourth Amendment is not implicated when: (1) you share information with a third party-for example, your bank, your phone company, Google, or X Corp.-even for a limited purpose; and (2) the third party then shares the information with the government.
+See Orin S. Kerr, The Case for the Third-Party Doctrine, 107 Mich.
 L. Rev. 561, 563 (2009).
-It is important, however, to recall the historical underpinnings of the doctrine to understand its appropriate scope.
-The genesis of the doctrine is a series of midtwentieth century "secret agent" cases involving criminals or criminal organizations.
-Id. at 567-68 (discussing "secret agent" cases heard by the Supreme Court between 1952 and 1971).
+The doctrine's history, however, is key to understanding its appropriate scope.
+The genesis of the doctrine is a series of mid-twentieth century "secret agent" cases involving criminals or criminal organizations.
+Id. at 567-68 (discussing "secret agent" cases heard by this Court between 1952 and 1971).
 Think of Tony Soprano divulging information about his illegal businesses to a "business associate" turned government informant, and a prosecutor using the informant's disclosures to indict and convict Soprano.
-But then, in the 1970s, in Smith and Miller, the scope of the doctrine was drastically expanded to apply not only to mafia dons, but also to any ordinary, innocent citizen who shares information with third parties, whether while doing business, or simply enjoying life.
+But then, in the 1970s, in Smith and Miller, the scope of the doctrine was dramatically expanded to apply, not only to mafia dons, but also to ordinary, innocent citizens who share information with third parties, whether while doing business, or simply enjoying life.

 Alarm bells did not ring immediately.
 Back then we shared exponentially less information with third parties than we do today.
-See Note If These Walls

-Could Talk: The Smart Home and the Fourth Amendment Limits of the Third-Party Doctrine, 130 Hary, L. Rev. 1924, 1925 (2017) ("Our daily activities increasingly involve turning over information to third parties in order to undertake basic transactions, such as online banking, email, internet browsing, and cell phone use.").
-But the digital age brought about a new set of pernicious consequences the Court could never have anticipated.
-In 2013 the world learned, for example, that the National Security Agency had continuously collected phone record metadata of all Verizon customers for several years.
-See Glenn Greenwald, NSA collecting phone records of millions of Verizon customers daily, The Guardian (June 6, 2013).
-Attempts to chisel away at the third-party doctrine followed, but without overturning Smith and Miller outright.
+See Note If These Walls Could Talk: The Smart Home and the Fourth Amendment Limits of the Third-Party Doctrine, 130 Harv.
+L. Rev. 1924, 1925 (2017) ("Our daily activities increasingly involve turning over information to third parties in order to undertake basic transactions[.]").
+But the digital age brought about a new set of pernicious consequences this Court could never have anticipated.
+In 2013, the world learned, for example, that the National Security Agency had continuously collected phone record metadata of all Verizon customers for several years.
+See Glenn Greenwald, NSA collecting phone records of millions of Verizon customers daily, The Guardian (June 6, 2013).5 Attempts to chisel away at the third-party doctrine followed, but without overturning Smith and Miller outright.

 Carpenter, with its additional balancing test, is a prime example.
-Yes, it's true that Carpenter's result is consistent with the original meaning and protections of the Fourth Amendment.
-Further, a court that properly applied Carpenter's complex rubric should reach the conclusion that the IRS violated the rights of Harper and 14,354 of his fellow Coinbase customers in this case.
+Yes, Carpenter's result is consistent with the original meaning and protections of the Fourth Amendment.
+Further, a court that properly applied Carpenter's complex rubric should hold that the government violated the rights of Chatrie and other Google users in this case.
 But the law in this area is, to be blunt, a mess.
-Amicus X Corp. believes this Court should grant Petitioner Harper's writ of certiorari to finish what it started in Carpenter.
-This Court, with the benefit of decades of hindsight on the effects of its post-Katz expansion of the third-party doctrine, should clarify the law in this area and at the very least continue to narrow or distinguish Smith and Miller, as both failed to justify the third-party doctrine in its pre-Carpenter form.
+Amicus X Corp. believes this Court should grant Petitioner Chatrie a writ of certiorari to finish what it started in Carpenter.
+This Court, with the benefit of decades of hindsight on the effects of its post-Katz expansion of the third-party doctrine, should clarify the law in this area and at the very least continue to narrow or distinguish Smith and Miller, as both failed to justify the third-party doctrine in its pre-Carpenter form.6

-&lt;sup>5 https://tinyurl.com/3rehu775.
+$^{^5}$ https://tinyurl.com/3rehu775.

-The only justification offered by this Court in Miller for extending the doctrine beyond the context of the secret agent cases was that Congress had "assumed" the "lack of any legitimate expectation of privacy concerning the information kept in bank records" in enacting the Bank Secrecy Act, which had "a high degree of usefulness in criminal, tax, and regulatory investigations and proceedings."
+6 The only justification offered by this Court in Miller for extending the doctrine beyond the context of the secret agent cases was that Congress had "assumed" the "lack of any legitimate expectation of privacy concerning the information kept in bank records" in enacting the Bank Secrecy Act, which had "a high degree of usefulness in criminal, tax, and regulatory investigations and proceedings."
 Miller, 425 U.S. at 442-43 (citations omitted).
-Later this Court, in Smith, merely applied the Katz-mediated extension of the doctrine from Miller, without any reference to the questionable rationale provided by the Miller Court.
-This facilitated the Smith Court's evasion of the question-begging implications of this "justification," pointed out not only by the dissenting Justices, but also in this Court's own majority opinion:
+Later this Court, in Smith, merely applied the Katz-mediated extension of the doctrine from Miller, without overt reference to the Miller Court's question-begging rationale.
+The closest the Smith majority got to acknowledging the issue was this footnote: